Scalar/Dirac perturbations of the Reissner-Nordstr\"om black hole and Painlev\'e transcendents: Monodromy Properties

-where $\vec{\theta}=\{\theta_0,\theta_{t},\theta_{\star}\}$ are the parameters in \eqref{heuneq} associated to the local monodromy of solutions.
 The first equation is the Painlevé V version of the Toda equation, studied in \cite{Okamoto:1987aa}, and was shown in \cite{CarneirodaCunha:2019tia} to be related to the well-posedness of the initial value problem for the Painlevé V transcendent equation.
-The monodromy arguments of the second equation are shifted: $\vec{\theta}_{-} =\{\theta_0, \theta_{t}-1,\theta_{\star}+1\}$, and defines the accessory parameter $c_{t_0}$ as the logarithm derivative of the isomonodromic tau function defined by the groundbreaking papers of the Kyoto school \cite{Jimbo:1981aa,Jimbo:1981ab, Jimbo:1981ac}.
+The monodromy arguments of the second equation are shifted: $\vec{\theta}_{-} =\{\theta_0, \theta_{t}-1,\theta_{\star}+1\}$, and defines the accessory parameter $c_{t_0}$ as the logarithm derivative of the isomonodromic tau function.
 We refer to \cite{CarneirodaCunha:2019tia} for details on the relation between $\tau_V$, the fifth Painlevé transcendent and the theory of isomonodromic deformations.

-The role of the so-called composite monodromy parameters $\{ \sigma,\eta\}$ was studied in \cite{Lisovyy:2018mnj}, in the context of confluent conformal blocks.
+The role of the so-called composite monodromy parameters $\{ \sigma,\eta\}$ was further studied in \cite{Lisovyy:2018mnj}, in the context of confluent conformal blocks.
 In \cite{Lisovyy:2021bkm} (see also \cite{daCunha:2021jkm}), it was noted that $\sigma$ parametrizes the so-called Floquet solutions of \eqref{heuneq}, and a direct relation between $\sigma$ and $c_{t_0}$ was derived,

 This formula can be obtained by various different methods, and the equivalence between the semiclassical confluent conformal blocks approach of \cite{Litvinov:2013sxa,Lisovyy:2021bkm,Bershtein:2021uts} and the $c=1$ isomonodromic approach of \cite{Lisovyy:2018mnj,CarneirodaCunha:2019tia} is a non-trivial consequence of the exponentiation property of conformal blocks.